London Baptist Property Board

 |Jackie Penistone||Trust Officer|

 The LBPB accepts deposits and makes loans to the Churches for property related matters.
-For more information, including the current interest rates for accounts, please click on this link.
+For more information, including the current interest rates for accounts, please see below.

 The LBPB acts as holding trustee for many Baptist Churches in London and a few outside.
 In 2013 the Board acted as holding trustee for 317 Churches and certain other bodies as listed at the back of their annual report.

-For more information regarding the sale, purchase and leasing of church property, church redevelopment and trust deeds, please click on this link.
+For more information regarding the sale, purchase and leasing of church property, church redevelopment and trust deeds, please see below.

 Each year the LBPB publishes an Annual Report and Accounts.
 Those since 2000 are available in the LBPB General Download area.